Fitch Affirms Kuwait at 'AA'; Outlook Stable

 support for the

-creditor position will rise to 54% of GDP.
-Both are expected to
+and the net creditor position rose to 44% of GDP.
+Both are

 Current account surpluses are substantial.
 Kuwait posted the